Providence Village FAQs

 A: Yes!
 Any two people living in the same household can join at the dual membership rate.

 Q: What is the distance that volunteer drivers are willing to travel?

 A: Roughly 12 miles in one direction.
 Special arrangements may, on occasion, be made for longer rides at a driver’s discretion.
 Remember, drivers are volunteers!

 Q: Will volunteer drivers drive to other states if the 12 mile limit is respected?

 A: Not all volunteer drivers may be willing to do this.
 It’s up to the person requesting the ride to

 provide full information about a destination, especially if it’s out-of-state.

 Q: Do drivers pay for gas?
 Do they accept tips?

 A: Volunteer drivers pay for gas.
 They do not accept tips.
-Anyone wanting to express appreciation may make a donation directly to the Village Common.
+Anyone wanting to express appreciation may make a donation directly to The Village Common of RI.

-Q: Does the Providence Village provide in-home health services of any kind?
+Q: Does Providence Village provide in-home health services of any kind?